deepinx/megaface-evaluation/README.md

 ## MegaFace Evaluation Tool for MXNet Models

 MegaFace is a set of public face datasets published and maintained by the University of Washington's Computer Science and Engineering Laboratory.
 It is a benchmark of 1 million-scale facial recognition algorithm.
 The dataset contains 690,572 images with 1,027,060 images.
-This repository contains a simplest tool to evaluate your models on Megaface Challenge 1 benchmark.
+This repository contains a simple tool to evaluate your models on Megaface Challenge 1 benchmark.
 All the codes are implemented in Python and Mxnet in this repo.

 ## Environment